Nature40/audiodb/docs/user_accounts.md

 The **account management page** is located at the AudioApp web interface.

-Even for PhotoDB only projects, you need to open the audio web-interface to manage accounts.
+Even for PhotoDB only projects, you need to open the AudioDB web interface to manage accounts.

 ---